lasp-lang/partisan/README.md

 Partisan was designed to increase scalability, reduce latency and failure detection for Erlang/BEAM distributed applications.

 * Scalability
-    * Provides serveral overlays that are configurable at runtime
+    * Provides several overlays that are configurable at runtime
         * Full mesh
     * Specialised to particular application communication patterns
     * Doesn't alter application behaviour